nordic-institute/misp2-web-app/docs/misp2_installation_manual_18.04.md

 To update the EHAK classifiers in the database, please follow these steps:

-* Download the update file [EHAK2021v4.sql](./EHAK2021v4.sql) and move it to an appropriate location on the MISP2 server
+* Download the update file [EHAK2021v4.sql](./EHAK2021v4.sql) and move it to an appropriate location on the MISP2 server.
 * Execute the following command on the server: `psql -p 5432 misp2db -U postgres -f /path/to/EHAK2021v4.sql`
   * If you chose a different database name during installation, substitue `misp2db` with that.
-If you are unsure, the details can be checked from `/var/lib/tomcat8/webapps/misp2/WEB-INF/classes/config.cfg`
+If you are unsure, the details can be checked from `/var/lib/tomcat8/webapps/misp2/WEB-INF/classes/config.cfg`.

 ## 6 MISP2 administration interface